Pascal-Kueng/dyadMLM/dev/roadmap.md

 - Robust temporal predictor decomposition for ILD data
 - Composition filtering, exchangeability, and pooling helpers
 - `.i_diff_*` / Idiff interpretation helpers
-- Formula or syntax generation for at least `glmmTMB`
-- Preferably `brms` syntax generation as a second modeling backend
+- Formula or syntax generation for at least `glmmTMB`; a second modeling backend is optional and is not a JOSS submission gate
 - Reproducible vignettes showing composition-aware dyadic MLM workflows
 - Clear statement that `interdep` supplies dyadic composition logic, temporal predictor decomposition, indicators, constraints, interpretation helpers, and